benchristel/computron-680/README.md

 # Computron 680

-The Computron 680 is a virtual programmable computer, available as a Chrome App.
+The Computron 680 is a virtual personal computer, available as a Chrome App.

+If you're not familiar with the idea of a virtual machine: the Computron 680 is a first-person video game in which your character does nothing but interact with a computer.

 ![Screenshot of a Computron 680 editing this readme file](https://cdn.rawgit.com/benchristel/computron-680/22b593cf/screenshot.png)